Earthquakes on April 3, 2026

 6.0 km3--✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.5 earthquake 12 km SW of Jal, New Mexico at 22:13 UTC on April 3, 2026.
+April 3, 2026 brought a magnitude 3.5 earthquake 12 km SW of Jal, New Mexico, logged at 22:13 UTC.
 A small number of nearby observers (3) submitted felt reports to the USGS.
 At a depth of 6.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 32.030°N, -103.282°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 32.030°, -103.282°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03